Tensor product method for fast solution of optimal control problems with fractional multidimensional Laplacian in constraints: Low-rank tensor approximation for analytic functions of fractional -dimensional Laplacian

 We notice that the rank structured approximation of the control problem with the Laplacian type operator in the form (\ref{eqn:Laplace_modif}) with the particular choice $F(-\Delta_1)=(-\Delta_1)^{\alpha}$ was considered in \cite{DPSS:2014}.
-Since the operator in (\ref{eqn:Laplace_modif}) only includes the univariate fractional Laplacain, this case can be treated as for the standard Laplacian type control problems.
+Since the operator in (\ref{eqn:Laplace_modif}) only includes the univariate fractional Laplacain, this case can be treated as for the standard Laplacian type control problems as pointed out in Remark \ref{rem:GenerLapl}.